JavaHammes/room4A.dev/content/posts/cuckoo_filters.md

 From reading the pseudo code a few questions remain.
 These will be answered in a Q&A in the following:

 1. Q: What hash function is used?
 A: The paper does not mandate a specific hash function.
 However, in their implementation, the authors use CityHash for its speed and distribution properties.
-3. Q: How is the fingerprint calculated?
+2. Q: How is the fingerprint calculated?
 A: `fingerprint(x) = truncate_bits(Hash(x),f)`, with f being the fingerprint length in bits
-4. Q: What size should fingerprints be?
+3. Q: What size should fingerprints be?
 A: The fingerprint size f depends on both the desired false positive rate (`ε`) and the bucket size (`b`).
-It must satisfy:
-`f ≥ log₂(1/ε) + log₂(2b)`
+It must satisfy: `f ≥ log₂(1/ε) + log₂(2b)`
-5. Q: What is a bucket?
+4. Q: What is a bucket?
 A: A bucket is a container that holds a small number of fingerprints, usually 2 to 4.
-7. Q: How many entries does a bucket have?
+5. Q: How many entries does a bucket have?
 A: The number of entries per bucket is chosen based on the desired false positive rate.
 For a false positive rate between `0.00001` and `0.002`, a bucket size of 4 entries minimizes space usage.
 The paper primarily focuses on 2 and 4-entry buckets.
-9. Q: How many buckets do we need?
+6. Q: How many buckets do we need?
 A:
-10. Q: What is MaxNumKicks?
+7. Q: What is MaxNumKicks?
 A: MaxNumKicks is the maximum number of displacement attempts during insertion before declaring a failure.
 The authors use 500 in their implementation, which balances performance and success rate.

+Alright let's get started.

 ## Applying It: Avoiding Unnecessary Cache Lookups